lisenet/clamav-daily/README.md

 ClamAV is an open source (GPL) antivirus engine designed for detecting Trojans, viruses, malware and other malicious threats.

+Rkhunter (Rootkit Hunter) is a Unix-based tool that scans for rootkits, backdoors and possible local exploits.

-The script scans pre-defined system locations depending on the day of the week and sends an email notification with a ClamAV log attached if any malware has been found.
+The script scans pre-defined system locations depending on the day of the week and sends an email notification with a ClamAV or rkhunter log attached if any malware has been found.

 # Installation on Debian Wheezy